stefanprodan/timoni/docs/bundles.md

 }
 ```

-To make an environment variable required, the field value can be set to its type:
+To make an Runtime attribute required, the field value can be set to its type:

 ```cue
 values: {